Return

 This lifestyle involves making prudent financial decisions during working years, such as saving for retirement and making profitable investments.
 The FIRE movement is desirable for those who want to quit work early, shift their retirement age forward, and quickly attain financial freedom.

 However, you must note that FIRE does not necessarily entail having no income.
 In fact, many people who adopt this concept are known to make more money in retirement than before.
-It is worth noting that there is no early retirement Canada age in particular.
+It is worth noting that there is no set early retirement Canada age; it’s more about achieving financial independence that allows you to retire when you choose.

 Early retirement in Canada has many benefits.
 Here is a list of reasons why many people may take early retirement packages in Canada.